setcha/setcha.github.io/README.md

 Design Decisions
+Nav bar: avoids the titles

+Menlo font: make it computery

+Picture border: matches the font

+Front page: attempt at Z-pattern and F-pattern

 Note: While I never used the "minima" theme, I couldn't manage to get rid of the places where it is called, because many unhelpful errors appeared after built the site saying that they could not find minima.
 So, I left the original gemfile in even though I don't use the minima theme.
 Challenge